Liberty Global signs deal to expand cable business in Poland

 The company will finance the purchase with debt and cash on hand.

-Credit Suisse International advised Liberty Global on the transaction.
+Credit Suisse International advised Liberty Global on the transaction while UBS acted as exclusive adviser to the selling shareholders of Multimedia Polska.

 Multimedia's insurance and energy operations will be retained by its shareholders.

-(Reporting by Sangameswaran S in Bengaluru; Editing by Don Sebastian)
+(Reporting by Sangameswaran S in Bengaluru and Pamela Barbaglia in London; Editing by Don Sebastian)